-FOUND PETFirst let us thank you for taking the time to helping a pet in need.
-Now here are somethings you can do to help reunite the animal with their family.
+FOUND PETFirst, thank you for taking the time to help a needy pet.
+Here are some things you can do to help reunite the animal with their family.

-If you are planning on offering a reward for the return of your pet, please consider the following.
-A reward may generate an incentive for people to find your dog, but this can also cause problems.
-Your pet, who may already be spooked or scared, may become even more afraid, thus making it harder to catch if people start chasing it in the hopes of collecting a reward.
-In an effort to escape from his pursuers, your pet may also get into trouble by either biting someone or worse bolting into traffic trying to get away.
-You may also have to deal with unscrupulous "finders" who may try to take advantage of the situation, especially when you're at your most vulnerable and emotional.
-Never pay a reward until you have your dog back and never go to meet the finder by yourself.
-Here are some other Other helpful things you can do to help your furry loved one find his way back home.
+If you plan on offering a reward for the return of your pet, please consider the following.
+A reward may incentivize people to find your dog.
+Never pay a reward until you have your dog back, and never go to meet the finder by yourself.
+Here are some other helpful things you can do to help your furry loved one find his way back home.

 You can use this poster template. ![]()